atrocy/TypewriterModule/README.md

 Variables are pretty self explanatory to which arguments TypingObject requires lol.

 ### NOTE
-*Please keep in mind that if you create 2 TypingObjects and use :Typewrite() method on them, object's \n thread will destroy.*
+*Please keep in mind that if you create 2 TypingObjects and use :Typewrite() method on them, object's thread will destroy.*

 Further documentation can be found in the wiki!